alexoj/stop-teamviewer-volume-change/README.md

 volume of the microphone.
 It does not touch TeamViewer's code itself so it shouldn't (maybe?) trigger any anti-tamper measures.

-Only tested in Windows 10 and probably only works thre.
+Only tested in Windows 10 and probably only works there.

 Note that if you use this you do at your own risk.
 It is a shame that this is the only way to get it to behave acceptably, but here we are.